|

 seeking to enter the army to fight for the freedom of

-race.
+their race.
 Since the firing on Fort Sumter, black

 spokesmen and organizations had petitioned the government

-to use them in co
+to use them in combat:

-m you that I know of some
+(Jacob Dodson, I desire to inform you that I know of some

-three hundred of reliable colored
+three hundred of reliable colored free citizens

 of the City, who desire to enter the service